RobinGulbrandsen/PG2100/readme.txt

 *There are other, better ways to do this.
 But it requires you to setup GitHub and be a little familiar with it.
-This is the easiest way to do this if you not know GIT.
+This is the easiest way to do this if you do not know GIT.

 ============================================================
 PREFIX: